 Dist.
-4, 2nd term/Expires 2023
+2 At-Large, 2nd term/Expires 2027

-Kathryn Bedell, (D)
+Kathryn Bedell (D)

 Dist.
-4 At-Large, 1st term/Expires 2023
+4 At-Large, 2nd term/Expires 2027

 Kathryn Bedell, DVM is a self-employed livestock producer and local meat seller.
 She moved on to Roan Creek Ranch in 1999 and began selling grass-fed beef in 2004.
 She added sheep to the ranch in 2007, pork to the product line in 2009 and opened Roan Creek Ranch Grocery in 2014.
 Kathryn holds a bachelor’s degree in biology from Mount Holyoke College, a master’s degree in biology specializing in animal behavior from the University of California, Los Angeles, and a D.V.M. from the University of California, Davis.
 Kathryn has taught adaptive horseback riding, served on the energy advisory board in Garfield County, and has been an advocate for local food.
 Her latest projects include advocating for a regional animal slaughter and fabrication facility and a local food distribution network.